Use the Eligibility Tool below to find out whether you meet the Scheme’s eligibility criteria.

-The Scheme is only in place to assist genuine first home buyers.
+The Scheme is in place to assist genuine first home buyers.

-The property ownership test requires you to not have ever owned:
+The prior ownership test requires you to not have ever owned:

-These tests apply for property interests in all States and Territories of Australia, regardless of whether the property was commercial property, an investment or owner-occupied and whether it was ever lived in.
+These tests apply for property interests in all states and territories of Australia, regardless of whether the property was a commercial property, an investment or owner-occupied, and whether it was ever lived in.

-They also apply to you whether or not any of the interests listed above have been held by you on your own or together with someone else – for example, where you held an interest in property with a former spouse or de facto partner.
+They also apply if any of the interests listed above have been held by you on your own or together with someone else – for example, where you held an interest in property with a former spouse or de facto partner.

 Note that if either of you – whether individually or with someone else – have held any of the interests listed above, as a couple you are not eligible first home buyers.

 For your home loan to be covered by the Scheme, you will need to make a statutory declaration that confirms you have not held any interests of this kind.
 This declaration is made under the First Home Buyer Declaration provided to you by your participating lender.

 If you are unsure of whether you have held any of the interests listed above you should ask a professional adviser, as you will need to be sure that you are not giving a false declaration.

 The Scheme is only open to current Australian citizens.

 The citizenship test for you being an ‘eligible first home buyer’ for the Scheme is that you will need to be an Australian citizen at the time you enter into a home loan with your participating lender.